IoT-Enabled Social Relationships Meet Artificial Social Intelligence: Relationships in IoT

-Temporal relationship \cite{SahraouiDhelim2016}: defines the temporal relationship between two entities or events related to these entities.
-For example, the fire alarm's start warning event is triggered after the fire sensor detects fire.
-After, before, when and any relationship that defines time event are defined as temporal relationships.
+Temporal relationship \cite{SahraouiDhelim2016}: defines the temporal relationship between two IoT entities or events related to these entities.
+For example, the fire alarm's start warning event is triggered after the fire sensor detects a fire.
+After, before, when and any relationship that defines time events are defined as temporal relationships.

-Social relationship \cite{Dhelim2020entity}: Defines a social relationship between two entities or related entities in the control hierarchy.
+Social relationship \cite{Dhelim2020entity}: defines a social relationship between two IoT entities or related entities in the control hierarchy.
 For example, the friendship relationship of two users.
 The social relationships between devices are the main motivation of the Social IoT (SIoT) paradigm \cite{Atzori2014}.

-The relationship that holds among network entities in the physical space are mapping into the cyber space by a cyber-physical system (CPS) \cite{humayed2017cyber}, similarly the application represented as entities in the social space are mapped to the cyber space using a cyber-physical social system (CPSS) \cite{zeng2020survey}.
+The relationship that holds among network entities in the physical space are mapping into the cyber space by a cyber-physical system (CPS) \cite{dartmann2019big}, similarly the application represented as entities in the social space are mapped to the cyber space using a cyber-physical social system (CPSS) \cite{zeng2020survey}.
 The relationships among various entities in the physical and social space are represented as cyber entities in the cyber space as shown in Figure \ref{cyber_mapping}.
 In Tabel \ref{relations_table}, we list examples of these relationships in each layer in the IoT architecture.

 All these relationships of different types among connected objects bring to the creation of a social network which will contribute to the realization of the ASI.
 It is a social network where the objects are strictly interconnected to highlight key connections that are exploited for the realization of future communications and applications.
 This is a live network, as the observed nodes activities and profiles change over time also due to the varying applications used by the humans.
 Indeed, the creation of these links are triggered by the activities performed by the humans which are more and more frequently monitored by either personal devices or devices which are installed in the surroundings to improve the environment smartness.
 These devices are also involved in the execution of automatic tasks without the involvement of the humans, such as the setting of the working parameters of the appliances at home or the control of energy management systems in complex buildings.
 Accordingly, they cooperate with other objects and services on behalf of the humans and record the resulting interactions.